-Interest otherwise due on an Interest Payment Date will not be due (in whole or, as the case may be, in part), and the relevant payment will not be made, if and to the extent that the amount of such Interest payment otherwise due, together with any interest payments or distributions which have been paid or made or which are required to be paid or made during the then current Financial Year on other own funds items (excluding any such interest payments or distributions which (i) are not required to be made out of Distributable Items or (ii) have already been provided for, by way of deduction, in the calculation of Distributable Items) in aggregate exceed the amount of Distributable Items of the Issuer as at such Interest Payment Date.
+Interest otherwise due on an Interest Payment Date will not be due (in whole or, as the case may be, in part), and the relevant payment will not be made, if and to the extent that the amount of such Interest payment otherwise due, together with any interest payments or other distributions which have been paid or made or which are scheduled to be paid or made during the then current Financial Year on the Capital Securities and other own funds items (excluding any such interest payments or other distributions which (i) are not required to be made out of Distributable Items or (ii) have already been provided for, by way of deduction, in the calculation of Distributable Items) in aggregate exceed the amount of Distributable Items of the Issuer as at such Interest Payment Date.

-In addition, the Issuer shall not, to the extent required by Capital Regulations, pay any Interest otherwise due on an Interest Payment Date if and to the extent that the payment of such Interest would cause, when aggregated together with other distributions of the kind referred to in Article 141(2) of the CRD IV Directive (or any provision of applicable law, including the Dutch Financial Markets Supervision Act (Wet op het financial toezicht), transposing or implementing Article 141(2) of the CRD IV Directive, as amended or replaced), the Maximum Distributable Amount (if any) then applicable to be exceeded.
+In addition, the Issuer shall not, to the extent required by Capital Regulations, pay any Interest otherwise due on an Interest Payment Date if and to the extent that:

+- (i) the Competent Authority orders to the Issuer to cancel the payment of such Interest; or - (ii) the payment of such Interest would cause, when aggregated together with other distributions of the kind referred to in Article 141(2) of the CRD IV Directive (or any provision of applicable law, including the Dutch Financial Markets Supervision Act (Wet op het financial toezicht), transposing or implementing Article 141(2) of the CRD IV Directive, as amended or replaced), the Maximum Distributable Amount (if any) then applicable to be exceeded.